B2B Ecommerce Platform Comparison

 As the world increasingly becomes mobile-first, B2B ecommerce must follow suit.
 The best B2B ecommerce platforms are fully mobile-responsive.
 That means their designs scale to fit any screen size without cutting of information or creating a difficult user experience for your customers and your employees.

-B2B ecommerce presents special difficulties in mobile-friendly design.
+Of course, B2B ecommerce presents special difficulties in mobile-friendly design.
 On any given screen in B2B ecommerce, there’s generally more information to be displayed than you find in B2C.
 This is due to the complexity of B2B—contract pricing, minimum order quantities, multiple ship-to and sold-to options, and more.
 Whatever solution you choose, make sure it has an intuitive presentation of B2B data on mobile.
+The top platforms will balance B2B data with mobile usability.

 OOTB user behavior analytics